Spells

 shows that the envelope contains a spell.OP_PUSH $spell_data

-Structure of a spell
+Logical Structure of a Spell

 In this example we have: